EstelleGvl/unknownhands/pages/about.md

 We welcome corrections and additions from librarians, scholars, and communities of practice.

+# Some Guidelines

+We encode the strength of evidence for each attribution so users can filter and interpret responsibly:
+  - High - explicit colophon/signature or converging documentary proof.
+  -	Medium - strong palaeographical/prosopographical argument; partial documentary support.
+  - Low - suggestive but incomplete indicators (context, paratexts, institutional practice).

+Uncertain fields (dates, places, identifications) carry text qualifiers and ranges to account for uncertainty.

+Many women worked across Latin and vernaculars or multiple dialects.
+We record:
+  - languages at different descriptive levels;
+  -	known/likely dialects or script habits;
+  -	translation or adaptation roles when identifiable.

+This enables analysis of literacy, training, and audience beyond a single language label.

 # What’s available now
   -	A beta site with project overview and early exempla.
   -	A growing dataset of female scribes and their production.